joelliusczar/musical_chairs/README.md

 It is also required to run that if we need to update the .env_api template file.
-If we update .env_api, we also need to update the setup_env_api_file and startup_api functions in radio_common.sh
+If we update .env_api, we also need to update the setup_env_api_file and startup_api functions in mc_dev_ops.sh

 # Ways to run api

-After having sourced radio_common, run
+After having sourced mc_dev_ops, run
 ```
 sync_utility_scripts
 ```
-to copy radio_common to a more central location.
+to copy mc_dev_ops to a more central location.
 Alternatively, you can just cd to your home directory to run the setup functions.

 Next run the start up full web function